csalmeida/ruby-fundamentals/README.md

 ## Arrays

-Ruby also supports arrays, an ordered, integer-index collection of objects.
+Ruby also supports arrays, an ordered, integer-indexed collection of objects.

 Objects are put into an ordered list and can be refered to by the position that they hold.